JFCM-Threats of Violence**

 2. Placing the student in a setting where the behavior will receive immediate attention from an administrator, counselor, licensed mental health professional or others;

-3. Requiring the student to be evaluated by a licensed mental health professional before allowing the student to return to the classroom setting.
+3. Requiring the student to be evaluated by a licensed mental health professional, which may include licensed school personnel, before allowing the student to return to the classroom setting.

 The district may enter into contracts with licensed mental health professionals to perform student evaluations.
 Funds for evaluations, other disciplinary options or other procedures as may be required by law and this policy shall be provided by the district.